khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

 * numpy broadcasting - what are the rules again?
 Does it not broadcast from a 2D to 1D array?*
+* Granger causality (do I have notes about it somewhere?)
 * docker - what and how
     * Flask docker file (allegedly 80% of what one needs for a typical deployment)
     * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/